-Since fall 2015, I am a scientific collaborator at SUPSI University of Applied Sciences and Arts of Southern Switzerland in the joint research project Wikipedia Primary School SSAJRP programme.
+From 2015 till 2017, I was a scientific collaborator at SUPSI University of Applied Sciences and Arts of Southern Switzerland in the joint research project Wikipedia Primary School SSAJRP programme.

 Wikipedia Primary School

 WPS is a project providing on Wikipedia the information necessary to complete the cycle of primary education in the languages used by the different education systems.
 It allows students, families and teachers to find on Wikipedia the documentation necessary to obtain the primary school qualification in their country.

 - Bridging Wikipedia and primary education.
 This objective implies to move the Wikipedia community towards a focus on primary education, and at the same time to strengthen the capacity of the education ecosystem to contribute to Wikipedia, and in general to open collaborative knowledge.

 - Enriching Wikipedia with new content relevant to primary education.
 This objective implies an assessment of the articles produced.